dhecloud/quartzv4/content/see.md

 Sibeth protected by too much plot armor
-Interesting to see how blind adapted to conditions (knotted ropes for messages)
+Interesting to see how blind adapted to conditions (knotted ropes for messages) what happened to braille though, knots can't be that 't be that meaningful

-Would be interesting to see a deaf blind character
+extremely weird that sibeth's idea of god is basically an orgasm Would be interesting to see a deaf blind character

 Considering they were sighted u would think there would be more elaborate traps- but bow and arrow considered a level up